dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 lacking.
 I would go down the rabbit hole, so to speak, just to find that there was absolutely no way to do the thing I was trying.
 Then, I would have to spend a ton of time backing out of the rabbit hole.
+Each time, I made a design change, I had to replicate it across between 20 and 40 classes ... because I'm a genius...

 It seemed that classes were the way to go and that structs were more restrictive, since they descended from `Any`.
 But this conflicted